Real Oviedo

-Real Oviedo (/es/; Asturian: Real Uviéu [re'al uˈβ̞jøu], locally Real Uvieo [re'al u'β̞ieo]) is a Spanish professional football club based in Oviedo, Asturias.
-Founded on 26 March 1926, the club plays in LaLiga, the highest level of the Spanish football league system.
+Real Oviedo (/es/; Real Uviéu /ast/) is a Spanish professional football club based in Oviedo, Asturias.
+Founded on 26 March 1926, the club plays in the Segunda División, the second level of the Spanish football league system.
 The club plays at the Estadio Carlos Tartiere, opened on 30 September 2000, and is the largest sports stadium in Asturias.
-In the all-time league table for the Spanish top division (LaLiga), Real Oviedo ranks 18th, as it has played 38 seasons.
+In the La Liga all-time league table, Real Oviedo ranks 19th, having played 39 seasons in the top flight.

-The club's local rivals are Real Sporting Gijón on the sea coast to its north, with whom the club contests the Asturian derby.
+The club's local rivals are Sporting de Gijón on the sea coast to its north, with whom the club contests the Asturian derby.

+Real Oviedo home Stadium Estadio Carlos Tartiere.